 The foundation of Japanese cuisine, dashi (Japanese stock made of dried bonito) is ever-present in a variety of dishes.
 Made from frigate tuna native to the waters of Shikoku Island, this soda bushi dashi powder from the John Mung Company is a quick shortcut to soup stock that can form a base for broths such as miso soup, or be used as a concentrated seasoning in dishes like yakisoba and stir-frys.

 Tuna goes through multiple stages before it can transform into dashi.
 From cutting to smoking, fermenting to drying, all taking place over the course of several weeks, you’ll taste the dedication and care that goes into this handmade dashi powder.

 Dashi powder is like the bouillon cube of Japan, always on hand to amp up the flavor in any savory dish in seconds.
 Aside from miso soup, dashi is used to flavor tamagoyaki (Japanese rolled omelet) and is the liquid component of okonomiyaki batter.
 In the creamy, savory custard chawanmushi, dashi is a vital ingredient.
-While you might be able to put your finger on its presence, you’ll certainly notice its absence.
+While you might not be able to put your finger on its presence, you’ll certainly notice its absence.